 Day 5 : Chimborazo Artisans

-Before getting to Riobamba, you have a cultural in-merge at La Moya community, over there you meet with two indigenous artists.
-First, you get to know Mrs. María Aguallo.
-Since she was a child she began to spin with llama and alpaca wool, creating different products and handicrafts.
-Then she sold them to those who visit the community.
-There are several products that she makes such as ponchos, scarves, hats, etc.
+After enjoying a delightful breakfast at San Agustín Hacienda, you depart south toward Riobamba.
+Before reaching Riobamba, you will have a cultural immersion at the La Moya community, where you will meet two indigenous artists.
+First, you will get to know Mrs. María Aguallo.
+Since childhood, she has been spinning llama and alpaca wool, creating various products and handicrafts.
+She then sells these items to visitors of the community.
+Among her creations are ponchos, scarves, hats, and more.

 Photo: Alamy – Raquel Mogado